Monday, September 29, 2008

 My cute friend and honorary aunt to Tilly and Avery, Chrissie

-The girls' "ride" to and from Ogden-- note all that stuff and then the little tiny baby box on the top left
+The girls' "ride" to and from Ogden-- notice all of the wires and monitors and then the little tiny baby box on the top left

 Tilly getting used to the new bed in Ogden-- the cute nurses put little bows in their hair